Gloriosa (plant): Toxicology

 All parts of Gloriosa contain colchicine, the roots and seeds are especially rich.
 The lethal dose of colchicine is about 6 mg/kg, and Gloriosa superba has been used as a means of committing suicide.

 Symbolism

 Gloriosa superba is the national flower of Zimbabwe (where it is a protected plant).
 A diamond brooch in the shape of the flame lily was a gift from Southern Rhodesia (modern day Zimbabwe) to Queen Elizabeth II on a visit in 1947 while she was still the crown princess.
+The flame lily was used on the regimental colours of the Rhodesian Light Infantry, this was unique to the Rhodesian Light Infantry as it was the only regiment in the British Empire to not have a wreath of thistles or roses.

 It is also the state flower of Tamil Nadu state in India.

 It is also considered the national flower of Tamil Eelam, a former de facto inside Republic of Sri Lanka.